alex-paynedwyer/single-molecule-tools-alpd/README.md

 `iterate1DgaussianFixedCenter2`: finds PSF width by masking with Gaussians of different sizes
 `LinkSpots4`: links spots into trajectories based on proximity

+# Characteristic molecular brightness

+To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_.
+Broadly, three methods are available to do this, listed in order of increasing accuracy for the specific use case:

+## In vitro
+1. Immobilise purified fluorophores to a surface, then track and find the average intensity of known single-molecule events (column 5 of SpotCh1/2 in ADU counts or photons).

+## In vivo
+2. Extensively photobleach a sample, then track and find the average intensity of assumed single-molecule events (column 5 of SpotCh1/2 in ADU counts or photons).
+3. Track (or overtrack) and apply the Chung-Kennedy filter, then calculate the photobleaching step heights (in ADU counts or photons).

+### Overtracking
+`overTracker.m`: overtracking is a method to see single photobleach steps by tracking them beyond the time at which they fall below the SNR threshold for sifting, typically due to complete photobleaching.
+Plotting the intensity distribution here again is useful as you should have one clear peak at the characteristic molecular brightness and one close to the detector baseline.

+### Filtering
+`CKall`: the intensity of foci are typically too noisy to extract steps using direct averages, so edge-preserving filters are needed to smooth the traces.
+This script will run a Chung-Kennedy filter over the data and plot the individual photobleaching traces.
+Aligning the plateaus and plotting the filtered intensity yields the distribution of photobleaching step heights.
+The modal value is the characteristic molecular brightness.

 ## Analysis for Stoichiometry, Diffusivity and Colocalisation

 Inputs tracking data (`TRACKS.mat`) and saves outputs (`OUTPUT.mat`).